ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 To test if it work:

-1. Type: `jekyll server` or `bundle exec jekyll server`.
+1. Type: `jekyll serve` or `bundle exec jekyll serve`.
 1. Open a browser on the `Server address` (in VS Code, `ctrl+click` on the link in the terminal).

-> If you have a hard time, please refer to the official [Quick-start guide](https://jekyllrb.com/docs/quickstart/).

 From here, you can use another theme, add some plugins, etc.
 I will not cover Jekyll customization; I will leave you to build your own thing!

+> If you have a hard time, please refer to the official [Quick-start guide](https://jekyllrb.com/docs/quickstart/).

 {% include jekyll-vsts-azure/next.md nextIndex=2 %}